fabrik42/writing_an_interpreter_in_elixir/README.md

 ### Evaluator

-* As the evaluator is stateless, it will not only output the evaluated result, but also the environment that was used to evaluate the code (defined variables).
+* As structs are immutable, the evaluator will not only output the evaluated result, but also the environment that was used to evaluate the code (defined variables).
 * As a consequence, the evaluator will also be called with an environment to work with, so it can resume working in the same environment (see REPL).

 ## TODOs